amuhebwa/messenger-bot-tutorial/Tutorial.md

 6. Refresh your Heroku app to verify that it still works correctly.

-7. NOTE: In real-life, you should change the Very Code to use your own token instead of YOUR_TOKEN, and re-deploy, but for this tutorial it's ok to leave it.
+7. NOTE: In real-life, you should change the Verify Code to use your own token instead of YOUR_TOKEN, and re-deploy, but for this tutorial it's ok to leave it.

 ### *Setup the Facebook App*

-1. Create a new Facebook Page: On your Home page, along the top is a drop down.
+1. Create a new Facebook Page:
+    On your Home page, along the top is a drop down.
 Select it and you will see "Create Page".

     ![Alt text](/images/CreatePage1.png)